 OnePlus 6 full review

-Just four years into the industry, and OnePlus is already on its eighth phone if you include the X. The OnePlus 6 arrives a point where notches are all the rage and the flagship market is competitive as ever.
-It might not have everything a phone can have, but the OnePlus 6 is an amazing deal as you'll see in our in-depth OnePlus 6 review - and now it has Android 9 Pie.
+The OnePlus 6 arrived at a point where notches were all the rage and the flagship market as competitive as ever.
+It might not have everything a phone can have, but the OnePlus 6 is an amazing deal - and now it has Android 9 Pie.

 With the Chinese firm sticking to a six-month cycle, the new model is another case of taking an existing phone and making it better.
-This is not some radical new version, despite moving from a 'T' to a full new number.
+This is not some radical new upgrade from the previous phone, despite moving from a 'T' to a full new number.

 The main things to note off the bat is that the OnePlus 6 moves to an even taller 19:9 aspect ratio to include a notch, and the glass rear cover which comes in different finishes.
-Largely, though, this is the OnePlus phone you've likely come to know and love.
-The firm also announced Bullets Wireless headphones which cost £69.
+Largely though, this is the OnePlus phone you've likely come to know and love.

 Although OnePlus phones are a fair bit more expensive than they used to be years ago, it's still a sizeable amount cheaper when you compare it to rivals like the iPhone X, Samsung Galaxy S9 and Huawei P20.